 People are sometimes confused about the phrase “writing to market”.
 On the one hand, it sounds like tropes and elements, that are unique to each genre.
 That’s half of it.
 Tropes should be sustained and elevated, same same but different: it’s about meeting reader expectations and requirements – this is what they wanted and paid for.
 If you don’t deliver, they will question whether they’re in the right place at all.

 The other half, however, involves plot points which are pretty universal in commercial fiction: establish ordinary world before call to adventure, etc. You can hit a dozen very specific plot points without it ever seeming planned or contrived, because what happens can be unique to your story.

-Then there’s stuff like conflict, suspense, intrigue, which are essential to get right and more than just what happens; this is craft level that should be in every scene – and is usually done the same way, but never feels repetitive.
+Then there’s stuff like conflict, suspense, intrigue, which are absolutely essential to get right and more than just what happens; this is craft level that should be in every scene – and is usually done the same way, but never feels repetitive.

 If you only focus on including genre elements, you’re missing 2/3rds of what it takes to keep readers reading, which is usually what I find when authors say writing to market doesn’t work for them.
 (Obligatory disclaimer: there’s no ‘right way’ to write a book and this is my humble opinion).

 I made a video walking through the 3 important things most authors miss, which detoured into a deep dive of my revision process and work in progress.
 Writing to market is about satisfying readers, and making sure they read till the very end, so getting the conclusion right is critical.

 Recently I saw a post on a writing blog that included a little permission slip to write whatever you want, however you want, wherever you want.
 That’s great marketing, because it’s the feel-good content most authors are thrilled to discover.
 But it’s bad advice.